 The agricultural sector’s balance sheet reports the estimated current market value of farm business sector assets, debts, and equity as of December 31.
 While the term "balance sheet" is usually applied to individual firm accounts, it is used here to represent sectorwide finances because the data reflect the same accounting relationship: assets - debt = farm equity.

-Farmers and ranchers, agribusinesses, farm lenders, program administrators, policy analysts, and others often need information on the farm sector’s economic well-being.
-The balance sheet of the agricultural sector provides this information by tracking changes in the financial performance and well-being of the U.S. farm business sector as a whole via a series of "snapshots" of the sector’s financial condition, and offering insights into the factors driving changes.
+The balance sheet provides information on changes in the farm sector’s economic well-being by tracking the financial performance of the U.S. farm business sector as a whole via a series of "snapshots" taken at the end of each year.
+Over time, changes in the sector’s financial condition offer insights into the factors driving changes in farm sector well-being.
 For example, changes in equity (net worth) indicate the extent to which farm business wealth is being generated.
 Additionally, by considering the balance sheet and farm income statements jointly, financial ratios can be estimated reflecting the sector's solvency (e.g., debt-to-asset ratio), profitability (rate of return on assets), liquidity (e.g., farm business debt service coverage ratio), and efficiency (e.g., asset turnover ratio).

 Farm Sector Assets, Debt, and Equity Forecast To Moderate in 2014

 The rate of growth in farm assets, debt, and equity is forecast to moderate in 2014 compared to recent years.
-The slowdown in growth is a result of an expected decline in net farm income relative to 2013, higher borrowing costs, and moderation in the growth of farmland values.
-As a result, the value of farm assets is expected to rise 2.3 percent in 2014, while farm sector debt is expected to increase 2.7 percent.
-Over the last 10 years, the annual growth in each of these measures has averaged 6.6 and 4.4 percent, respectively.
-Despite the slowdown, the sector continues to generate wealth as farm equity is expected to increase by 2.3 percent in 2014.
+The slowdown in growth is primarily the result of an expected decline in net farm income relative to 2013, higher borrowing costs, and moderation in the growth of farmland values.
+As a result, the value of farm assets is expected to rise 3.2 percent in 2014, while farm sector debt is expected to increase 3.1 percent.
+Over the last 10 years, the compound annual growth in each of these measures has averaged 5.6 and 4.3 percent, respectively.
+Despite the slowdown, the sector continues to generate wealth, albeit at a slower pace than recent years.
 See details in the table U.S. farm sector financial indicators, 2010-2014F.